Klipper3d/klipper/docs/G-Codes.md

   ((floor(z_height / band) + .5) * band)`.
 - `SET_IDLE_TIMEOUT [TIMEOUT=<timeout>]`:  Allows the user to set the
   idle timeout (in seconds).
+- `GOTO_MENU [MENU=<menu_item>]`:  Allows setting the printer display
+  to a specific list page on the printer display.
+If a specific list item is also included the cursor will move to preset on that item.
+  You must use the entire menu name as declared in the menu file.
+For example when pausing a print, to have the menu open to the Octoprint list and highlight the resume print item the syntax would be GOTO_MENU MENU="__octoprint __resume".
+It is not necessary to specify a specific item within a list.
+Quotes must be used around any list or item calls containing spaces.
+Calling 'GOTO_MENU' without any arguments will return to the main display.
+- `MENU_TIMEOUT [ENABLE=0,1] [TIME=<seconds>]`:  Allows disabling
+  or changing the time of the display menu timeout.
+Can be used with GOTO_MENU to wait for user interaction.
+Setting ENABLE=0 will disable the menu timeout.
+Calling MENU_TIMEOUT without any parameters or with ENABLE=1 will restore the menu timeout time to the value declared in the config file.
+Using the TIME parameter allows setting to a value other than declared in the config file.
 - `RESTART`: This will cause the host software to reload its config and perform an internal reset.
 This command will not clear error state from the micro-controller (see FIRMWARE_RESTART) nor will it